Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Calories: 422 kcal/cup

-The best value dog food for Corgis is Taste of the Wild High Prairie Dog Food.
+A good budget option for Corgis is Taste of the Wild High Prairie Dog Food.
 You can get it in 5-, 14-, or 28-pound bags, and it has been made with real meat as the main ingredient, making it high in protein (32%).
 This food is also high in calories, making it ideal for high-energy dogs like Corgis.
-It’s made with real fruits and vegetables, as well as chicory root, all of which provide antioxidants and prebiotics for a healthy digestive system.
+It’s made with real fruits and vegetables and chicory root, all of which provide antioxidants and prebiotics for a healthy digestive system.
 Omega fatty acids for a healthy coat and skin combined with the other ingredients give dogs overall health and immune support.
 Taste of the Wild doesn’t contain artificial flavors or colors, wheat, corn, or grains.

 Pros